Key rules under the ACL

 A dealer can be, but need not be, a supplier; however, a supplier will be liable for the actions of a dealer in circumstances where the dealer is not the supplier (ss 71, 77 ACL).

 There is also a rebuttable presumption (taken to be true unless proved otherwise) that an agreement or a proposed agreement is an unsolicited consumer agreement (s 70 ACL).

 The ACL sets out the default permitted hours for calling on (as opposed to telephoning) a consumer:

 • Monday to Friday, 9 am to 6 pm; and

 Dealers are prohibited from calling on a consumer on a Sunday or a public holiday.
 The permitted hours specified in the ACL are default times and may be varied by individual states and territories by regulation under their respective application laws (s 73 ACL).

 A dealer who calls on a consumer must, prior to commencing negotiations, clearly advise their purpose for calling, and provide information about their identity (s 74 ACL).

 A dealer who calls at any premises must leave immediately if so requested by the occupier, any person acting with the occupier’s authority, or the prospective consumer.
 If such a request is made by the prospective consumer, that consumer must not be contacted for a similar purpose for at least 30 days after the request was made, but only in relation to that supplier (s 75 ACL).
-The Federal Court has held that a clearly displayed “do not knock” sign amounts to a request to leave under section 75 of the ACL.
+The Federal Court has held that a clearly displayed “do not knock” sign amounts to a request to leave under the ACL (s 75).